-I worked with Farfetch to explore building a global design system in the lead up to their IPO.
-My initial role was to explore value and feasibility.
-Once validated, I lead the strategy to define what it should be and laid the foundations to get it up and running.
+I worked with Farfetch to investigate building a global design system in the lead up to their IPO.
+Initially, my remit was to assess the value and feasibility of implementing such a system.
+Once this was established, I was given responsibility for leading the strategy to define what that design system should be and provide support up to implementation.

 When I joined Farfetch they had been creating digital products for over ten years.
-During this period, teams multiplied in size exponentially and spread across the world.
-Naturally, this presented a more challenging environment for strong communication and close collaboration.
-As a result of this, products had become inconsistent, lower quality than they were capable of producing and built inefficiently.
+During this period, teams multiplied in size exponentially and spread across the world, which presented a challenging environment and was not conducive with close collaboration.
+As a result of this, products had become inconsistent and of a lower quality, yet the cost per release cycle was increasing.

 Design System Site

-The culmination of my work at Farfetch led to designing, building and launching the first version of a company wide design system.
+The culmination of my work at Farfetch led to the design, build, and launch of the first version of a company-wide design system.

-Before commitment was made to build a design system I had to deliver a robust valuation of what we stood to gain from doing so.
-I later went on to publish the methodology as an article for UX collective and a presentation which I gave at several conferences.
+Before commitment was made to build a design system, I produced a robust valuation of what the company stood to gain from doing so.
+I went on to publish my methodology as both an article for UX collective, and as a presentation which was delivered at several conferences.

-I delivered a comprehensive feasibility assessment, inclusive of risk profiles, based on a deep exploration of current practice cross-referenced with the journeys of many other organisation.
+I delivered a comprehensive feasibility assessment (inclusive of risk profiles) based on a deep exploration of current practice that was cross-referenced with the journeys of many other organisations.

-I delivered an inclusive strategy that aimed to consume and leverage work already completed in this space.
-This enabled faster delivery, garnered support from those already advocating and made adoption less complex.
+My strategy aimed to incorporate and leverage work already completed in this field in order to enable faster delivery, garner support from those already advocating this approach, and make adoption less complex.

-A primary deliverable was to define what should and shouldn’t be included in the design system both initially and ultimately.
-For each item I also had to clearly define and agree the definition to limit miscommunication.
+A primary deliverable was to define what should and should not be included in the design system both initially and ultimately.
+For each item, I also had to clearly define and agree the definition to limit miscommunication.

-I delivered an adoption strategy that offered a flexibility and choice to the product teams with a view to achieve full alignment within 12 months.
+I delivered an adoption strategy that offered a flexibility and choice to the product teams with a view to achieve full alignment within twelve months.

-I was responsible for defining the operational strategy, contribution process and management of the design system.
-This included building a dedicated team and building specific lenses on a core repository for different audiences.
+I was responsible for defining the operational strategy, contribution process, and management of the design system.
+This included constructing a dedicated team and building specific lenses on a core repository for different audiences.

-I delivered an objective based roadmap for the design systems team to deliver against, setting clear goals to eventually reach a point where all internal teams had adopted and it was available to external teams.
+I delivered an objective-based roadmap for the design systems team to deliver against.
+This included setting clear goals for all internal teams, and a plan to make it available to external teams.

-My final deliverable was a comprehensive write up of the entire process, plan and valuation to allow investors to better understand our operational strategy.
+My final deliverable was a comprehensive write up of the entire process, plan, and valuation to allow investors to better understand the operational strategy.

 Analyse Current State

-Following an investigation into the current state, we formulated the objective to define and create a system, process or product that allows for the continual improvement of:
+Following an investigation into the current state, I determined to define and create a system, process or product with the objective to deliver continual improvement to the following:

-- Who would be a users of the design system?
+- Who would be a user of the design system?